Mayan Language Institute

 The Mayan Language Institute has been designed to meet all requirements of the federal FLAS grant, which may cover much of the cost.

-Tulane students should review Stone Center funding opportunities for Graduate and Undergraduate Students.
-They may also check out this chart of undergraduate funding opportunities across Tulane's campus.
+Tulane students may also check out this chart of undergraduate funding opportunities across Tulane's campus.

 Registration and Billing

-The Stone Center works closely with FLAS coordinators at other institutions to apply these grants to student accounts.
-However, every school has a different policy regarding the issue of funds: some pay the full bill directly to Tulane, some pay tuition directly to Tulane and issue the living stipend to individual students, and others issue the entire award to students to pay their own tuition and housing/logistics fees.
+FLAS Students: The Stone Center works closely with FLAS coordinators at other institutions to apply these grants to student accounts.
+However, every school has a different policy regarding the issuance of funds: some pay the full bill directly to Tulane, some pay tuition directly to Tulane and issue the living stipend to individual students (the student must use the living stipend to pay housing/logistics fees), and others issue the entire award to students to pay their own tuition and housing/logistics fees.
 Each student is responsible for making sure that his/her bill is paid in full and on time.
-If you have questions or foresee potential issues, please contact the Stone Center.
+If you have questions or foresee potential issues, please contact the Program Manager sclassum@tulane.edu, cc’ing your FLAS coordinator.

 Refund and Cancelation Policy